 - Joe Perry, the lead guitarist for Aerosmith, frequently pulled this off on stage in the past.
 Now, not so much, but you can still occasionally catch him sporting this look.

 - Both Jimmy Page and Robert Plant did this a lot on stage in their Led Zeppelin days.

 - John Morrison, and the coat is fur too.

 - Matt Hardy starting 2009.

-- Wade Barrett, before his Nexus days, would come to the ring wearing a long black coat with an English rose on the lapel, It disapeared after the formation of The Nexus, But the coat made a comeback after his return from an Arm injury in 2012.
+- Wade Barrett, before his Nexus days, would come to the ring wearing a long black coat with an English rose on the lapel, It disappeared after the formation of The Nexus, But the coat made a comeback after his return from an arm injury in 2012.

-- Even The Undertaker has been getting in on this trope in recent years.
+- Even The Undertaker has been in it before.